pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Running out of lives

 The next thing I want to do is end the game when the player has used up all their lives.
 That means that after the player is asked to play a life I'll check whether it's actually possible to do that.
-If there aren't then the bunny will go into it's "waiting" state until a new game starts, and we'll announce to all the other sprites and clones that the game has ended.
+If there aren't then the bunny will go into its "waiting" state until a new game starts, and we'll announce to all the other sprites and clones that the game has ended.

 {{< commit announce-game-over >}}

 When the clone cars see that the game has ended I want them all to vanish (even if they haven't reached the edge of the canvas yet).
-When a clone is deleted all of it's running scripts stop, of course.
+When a clone is deleted all of its running scripts stop, of course.

 {{< commit game-over-deletes-clone-cars >}}

-The original ``Car`` sprite is still running it's traffic factory scripts, of course, and they will just create more cars unless they are stopped.
+The original ``Car`` sprite is still running its traffic factory scripts, of course, and they will just create more cars unless they are stopped.

 Although the original ``Car`` sprite will receive the game over broadcast and run the ``vanish`` script that won't stop the car factories.
 The original sprite is immune to ``delete_this_clone`` actions (because it's not a clone!).
 So I'll have to do something else to stop those scripts.